top of page

 Digital Inclusion Program

-Cayuse Native Solutions is working towards digital equity and inclusion for the Umatilla Indian Reservation using funding from the National Digital Inclusion Alliance.
+Cayuse Native Solutions completed a 3 year program in August 2025 to advance digital equity and inclusion for the Umatilla Indian Reservation using funding from the National Digital Inclusion Alliance.

 AdobeStock_255259969_edited.jpg